animeshgarai09/Felix-UI-Vanilla/readme.md

 Use Typography to format text content on your web site.

-Find more detail on below topics of _Typography_ visit https://felix-ui-dev.netlify.app/documentation.html#typography
+To find more detail on the below topics visit documentation on [Typography](https://felix-ui-dev.netlify.app/documentation.html#typography)

 -   Display
 -   Headings